York Vein & Laser Clinic

 Endovenous Laser Ablation (EVLA)

-This technique for permanently eliminating unwanted veins uses insertion of a laser fiber, followed by the application of laser energy to heat and kill the veins.
+This technique for treating unwanted veins involves the insertion of a laser fiber, followed by the application of laser energy to heat and kill the veins.

 It is one of the industry's most trusted techniques, with an impressive success rate of 98-99%.*

-Only 5% of all treated cases see veins return compared to 30-40% for vien surgery (stripping).
+Less than 5% of all treated cases see veins return compared to 30-40% for vein surgery (stripping).*